 Hon.
-Rahim Dawood (North Imenti, JP): Thank you Hon.
+Rahim Dawood (North Imenti, JP): Thank you, Hon.
 Deputy Chairman.
-I want to draw the attention to the Chairman of the Committee on Clause 42 (B) 4 where it states thus:
+I want to draw the attention of the Chairman to Clause 42B (4) where it states thus:

 "Where a farmer has entered into an agreement with an organization representing the interest of such farmer, the Board and every dealer in coffee shall respect and enable the carrying out of the terms of such agreement, including the remission to such organization of any contributions that may, pursuant to such agreement, be deductible from the farmer."